You hear it all the time; “you need to tailor your CV for every graduate job application you submit”.

 As a graduate, you need to show you have the right professional attitude for the job, so if you see ‘integral role’ or ‘pivotal role’ slotted in, you’ll be able to get an idea of how hands-on the role will be and then decide if you’re ready to dive into the deep end.

-‘Keeping all senior managers and relevant parties appraised of performance whilst providing regular and structured reports on performance to the board of directors.’
+- ‘Keeping senior managers and relevant stakeholders updated on performance through regular and structured reports presented to the board of directors.’

-“An effective communicator with the ability to discuss strategies with external stakeholders, board members and senior management and provide a hands-on approach with employees.”
+- “An effective communicator with the ability to discuss strategies with stakeholders, board members, and employees while providing hands-on support.”

 If the role involves helping customers, give examples of where you were commended for your customer service or you worked to make a process easier.